 How to Diagnose the P0506 Code

-Diagnosing the P0506 code may seem challenging, given that there are several reasons the code may appear.
+Diagnosing the P0506 code may seem challenging, given that there are several reasons that could trigger this code.
 If you’re unsure what is causing this code, bring your vehicle to a mechanic for proper inspection.

 If you’re planning to fix this code yourself, here is a video you can watch to get an idea of what the troubleshooting process might involve: